git-sedone/daily-quote/README.md

 # how to open fetch-project-experiment

-- In the root of the project, right click in the index.html file and select the option `open with live server`;
+- In the root of `fetch-project-experimentation` project, right click in the index.html file and select the option `open with live server`;

 # project content